 16. Claude Code

-Pat's take: How I built my entire 20-agent operation.
-Each agent has specialized instructions — my content strategist knows SEO patterns, my publisher knows WordPress endpoints, my recipe enhancer knows Tasty Recipes schema.
-Daily operation runs largely on autopilot: discovery agent finds keyword opportunities, writing agent drafts via Qwen3, publishing agent handles WordPress uploads and schema, SEO executor optimizes titles and links.
-If you write code (or are willing to learn), this is the highest-leverage tool on the list.
+Pat’s take: How I built my entire 20-agent operation — and an agent fleet is, plainly, delegated labor you own instead of rent.
+Each agent has specialized instructions and its own slice of the workflow: my content strategist knows SEO patterns, my publisher knows the WordPress endpoints, my recipe enhancer knows Tasty Recipes schema.
+Daily operation runs largely on autopilot: the discovery agent finds keyword opportunities, the writing agent drafts via Qwen3, the publishing agent handles WordPress uploads and schema, and the SEO executor optimizes titles and internal links.
+The maintenance question every operator should ask before trusting automation — what happens when a job fails overnight — is the right one; I plan for monitoring as part of the build rather than bolting it on after.
+If you write code, or are willing to learn, this is the highest-leverage tool on the list.

 Rating: 5/5